cherylflynn/cherylflynn.github.io/index.md

 ## About Me
-I am a statistics and data science researcher for the AT&T Chief Data Office.
-I am interested in problems related to responsible AI, data privatization, network modeling, model selection, and unsupervised learning.
+I am a data science and AI researcher for the AT&T Chief Data Office.
+I am interested in problems related to responsible AI, differential privacy, network modeling, model selection, and unsupervised learning.

 I received my PhD in Statistics from New York University in 2014 under the supervision of Cliff Hurvich, Patrick Perry, and Jeff Simonoff.